 The CEGHQ (The Central Emergency Headquarters at CARP, ON)

-It consists of four floors, a Bank of Canada Vault extension and an external “Garage” on some 80 acres.
-The main building totals just over 100,000 square feet of useable space.
+It consists of four floors, a Bank of Canada Vault extension and an external “Garage” on about 80 acres.
+The main building totals just over 100,000 square feet of usable space.
 It cost approximately $20 million for structures (about $110 million in today’s dollars).
 It is a monolithic structure (about 154 ft x 154 ft square, 60 ft “tall” box) designed to resist a nuclear detonation by displacing a few inches in a five foot thick envelope of gravel.
 Its construction required some 5000 tons of reinforcing steel and about 33,000 tons of concrete.
 Top and bottom slabs are each about five feet thick.
 There are 36 columns each about 4.5 ft in diameter (and each capable of supporting 6900 tons) enabling the building to withstand a design overpressure of 100 psi (which would have put about 3500 tons force on each column).

 In the ‘bunker’, the function of the Central Emergency Government was to prepare for the emergency and should it have occurred, the maintainance of continuity of control and direction of the country as much as possible while managing survival and recovery operations.
 Some of its primary operational activities include; overall national preparedness, warning, direction giving in relation to protective measures, management of national resources in accordance with defence commitments and regional needs, international affairs, post-attack analyses of the national situation and saliently, the survival of federal constitutional authority.